 Apple and Epic Games meet in court on Monday.
-Here’s everything you need to know
+Here’s everything you need to know.

 There will be several expert witnesses on each side.
 There will also be big name executives.
 Epic’s founder and CEO Tim Sweeney is scheduled to take the stand, as is Apple CEO Tim Cook, one of the most recognizable names in the financial world.

-Die-hard Apple fans will also recognize names like Apple Fellow Phil Schiller, senior vice president of software engineering Craig Federighi, and senior vice president of Internet software Eddy Cue.
-We’ll also likely hear from software engineer Scott Forstall, who left Apple but was instrumental in the development of the iPhone.
+Die-hard Apple fans will also recognize such names as Apple fellow Phil Schiller, Senior Vice President of Software Engineering Craig Federighi and Senior Vice President of Internet Software Eddy Cue.
+We’ll also probably hear from software engineer Scott Forstall, who left Apple but was instrumental in the development of the iPhone.

 What’s at stake here?

-Apple could be forced to give app developers and consumers a choice between using Apple’s App Store for software distribution and payments and alternative methods.
+Apple could be forced to give app developers and consumers a choice between using the App Store for software distribution and payments and alternative methods.
 Apple stands to lose significant revenue if it loses at trial.

 But even if Apple wins, the case could foreshadow other major changes for Apple.
 Lawmakers at the state and federal level are discussing new legislation to strengthen antitrust laws and enforcement.
-And the U.S. Department of Justice could bring its own lawsuit and use evidence and testimony from the Epic lawsuit.
+The U.S. Department of Justice could bring its own lawsuit and use evidence and testimony from the Epic lawsuit.

 How will the trial affect smartphone users?

-Right now, when you buy an iPhone, Apple allows you to download software from only one place: The Apple App Store.
+Right now, when you buy an iPhone, Apple allows you to download software from only one place: the Apple App Store.

 Things are much different on traditional computers.
 On a Mac or Windows computer, there are many different ways to download software.
 The makers of the software can sell it to you using any payment system they choose.

-Epic and other critics of Apple and Google’s restrictive operating systems say smartphones should be more like traditional computers — and that the underlying tech is functionally the same to begin with.
+Epic and other critics of Apple and Google’s restrictive operating systems say smartphones should be more like traditional computers — and the underlying tech is functionally the same to begin with.
 One potential outcome of the trial is that the judge orders Apple to open up its operating system to allow alternative methods of software distribution and payments.
 This would give consumers more freedom, but it would also create more opportunities for developers to experiment with new distribution methods and business models, and that could lead to new, more innovative products.

 How will this affect gamers?